 The Business Studies Curriculum

-Business Studies is an option subject, and as such is studied in Key Stage 4 only.
+Business Studies is an option subject, and as such is studied in Key Stage 4 and 5 only.
 All students follow the Edexcel GCSE Business Studies course.

 The GCSE specification from the Edexcel examination board is for a linear course.
-This course involves three units.
+This course is assessed on the new 9-1 scale and consists of 2 themes of study.

-- Unit 1 leads to an externally marked exam, worth 25% of the qualification.
+- Theme 1: Investigating a small business leads to an externally marked exam, worth 50% of the qualification.

-- Unit 3/4/5 leads to an externally marked exam, worth the remaining 50% of the qualification.
+- Theme 2: Building a business leads to an externally marked exam worth 50% of the qualification.

 You can find out more about our curriculum by clicking here.